Persimmon Tree

 Perennial

 The Persimmon Tree (Diospyros spp.) is a deciduous fruit tree known for its sweet, vibrant orange fruits.
 The tree can grow between 4.5-20 meters (15-65 feet) tall, with a dense canopy and glossy, dark green leaves that turn orange in autumn.
 The fruit matures in late fall, with astringent varieties needing full ripening before consumption.
-Persimmons are high in vitamins A and C. 🌞💧 Sun and Water Requirements: - Requires full sun for optimal growth and fruit production. - Prefers well-drained, loamy soil with a slightly acidic to neutral pH. - Drought-tolerant once established but benefits from occasional deep watering. ✂️🫘 Methods to Propagate: - Seed: Can be grown from seed, but offspring may vary from parent. - Grafting: Commonly grafted onto rootstocks for faster production and better disease resistance. - Cutting: Hardwood cuttings may be used for propagation with proper care. 🧑🌾👩🌾 When to Harvest: - Harvest season ranges from late fall to early winter. - Astringent varieties must be fully soft before consumption. - Non-astringent varieties can be eaten when firm.
+Persimmons are high in vitamins A and C. Requires full sun for optimal growth and fruit production.
+Prefers well-drained, loamy soil with a slightly acidic to neutral pH.
+Drought-tolerant once established but benefits from occasional deep watering.
+Seed: Can be grown from seed, but offspring may vary from parent.
+Grafting: Commonly grafted onto rootstocks for faster production and better disease resistance.
+Cutting: Hardwood cuttings may be used for propagation with proper care.
+Harvest season ranges from late fall to early winter.
+Astringent varieties must be fully soft before consumption.
+Non-astringent varieties can be eaten when firm.

 Good Neighbors